apache/www-site/content/foundation/marks/naming.md

 ### Research Registered Trademarks  {#regsearch}

 Perform the same search as above, but for registered trademarks.
-A thorough review of registered trademarks in countries your project is active is important, because if a third party has already registered a similar name for a similar kind of software project, it is unlikely we'll be able to use the name.
+A thorough review of registered trademarks for countries in which your project is active is important, because if a third party has already registered a similar name for a similar kind of software project, it is unlikely we'll be able to use the name.